Homemade pumpkin cold foam is so easy to make—it only takes a few minutes to whip up a batch that will last the whole week!

 Pumpkin pie spice.
 A warm blend of cinnamon, nutmeg, and other fall spices is key to nailing the familiar flavor of this coffee drink.
 If you don’t have pumpkin pie spice, you can make your own.

 Vanilla extract.
 Vanilla gives the flavor of the pumpkin cream cold foam more depth.

 And, of course, you’ll also need something to put the cold foam on top of.
 Cold brew coffee is traditional, but any iced coffee is fine.
+Personally, I love my homemade French press cold brew concentrate.
 Make you own or use your favorite store bought version.

 How to make pumpkin cold foam

 - Whip together the sweetened condensed milk and heavy cream until its thick and foamy, like a loose whipped cream.

 - Mix in the pumpkin puree, pumpkin pie spice, and vanilla extract.
 The foam will thin out a little, but should still be thick and luscious.